utsav0/daily-dev-tips/src/pages/posts/css-grid-introduction.md

 }
 ```

-As you can see, we use `grid-column` to span the grid over two blocks horizontal.
+As you can see, we use `grid-column` to span the grid over two horizontal blocks.

-And `grid-row` to span over two blocks vertical.
+And `grid-row` to span over two blocks vertically.

 Feel free to play around with this Codepen.